Sec-ant/lezer-markdown-extensions/README.md

 This package exposes a main entrypoint and per-extension subpaths.
 Example exports:

 - `lezer-markdown-extensions` — main package export (index)
-- `lezer-markdown-extensions/template-variable` — template variable extension
+- `lezer-markdown-extensions/variable` — variable extension

 Each extension exports a `MarkdownExtension` object (type from `@lezer/markdown`).
 Import it and pass it into your parser configuration.